 Chapter 11: Regulating competition in Malaysia

-Cassey Lee INTRODUCTION Competition regulation became important in Malaysia following the regulatory reforms that accompanied the government’s ambitious privatization programme.
+11. Regulating competition in Malaysia Cassey Lee INTRODUCTION Competition regulation became important in Malaysia following the regulatory reforms that accompanied the government’s ambitious privatization programme.
 Sectoral regulation in the pre-privatization period involved mostly economic regulation and this was purely a matter of ‘self-regulation’ by the government.
 With privatization, new regulatory institutions and mechanisms have been established to regulate privatized entities.
 In the absence of a national competition policy or law, a sectoral approach to competition regulation was adopted.
 This approach to competition regulation has thus far been limited and ineffective.
 The Ministry of Domestic Trade and Consumer Affairs is currently formulating a national competition policy that, if implemented, will eventually lead to a national competition policy.
 The future transformation from a sectoral approach to a national approach in competition regulation will not be easy.
 This chapter discusses the existing state and future directions of competition regulation in Malaysia.
 The next section begins with a brief discussion of development policies in Malaysia since 1970.
 This is followed by a discussion of the sectoral competition regulation in the country, then a focus on the ongoing efforts to implement a national competition policy.
 The fifth section concludes.
 DEVELOPMENT AND REGULATORY CONTEXT SINCE 1970 An important event in the post-independence era in Malaysia was the racial riots in May 1969.
 The government responded to the event with an extensive interventionist development policy called the New Economic Policy (NEP).
-The NEP was implemented to eradicate poverty as well as to redress the economic imbalance between the major races in the...
+The NEP was implemented to eradicate poverty as well as to redress the economic imbalance between...

 You are not authenticated to view the full text of this chapter or article.